quicwg/base-drafts/draft-ietf-quic-http.md

 sending a final response, the server SHOULD close the stream for sending.
 At this point, the QUIC stream is fully closed.

-Changes to the state of a request stream do not directly affect message processing.
-Endpoints MUST process complete HTTP messages without relying on stream closure as an end-of-message signal.
-For example, servers do not abort a response in progress solely due to a state change on the request stream.
+When a stream is closed, this indicates the end of an HTTP message.
-However, if a client stream terminates without containing a usable HTTP message, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.
+Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP messages once enough of the message has been received to make progress.
+If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has